jojurajan/wp-content-scraper/README.md

 You can now use your favourite Download manager to import the text files and download those images to your system.

 P.S: ***This only works for Apache based WordPress sites.***

+### Troubleshooting

+* If the output file is empty, check if the URL is accessible.